socnetv/app/docs/roadmaps/roadmap_testing_ci_regression.md

 Why this matters:

-`GraphicsWidget` bulk operations (`setNodeSizeAll`, `setEdgeArrowSize`, etc.) currently fire thousands of individual `prepareGeometryChange()` calls without batching.
+`GraphicsWidget` bulk operations (`setEdgeArrowSize`, etc.) currently fire thousands of individual `prepareGeometryChange()` calls without batching.
 Phase 1–5 of #240 fix the worst offenders, but without a regression kernel there is no automated guard to prevent the problems returning.

 Rules: